Neural non-canonical Hamiltonian dynamics for long-time simulations: Introduction

-In the case of dissipative systems, some works have focused on the joint learning of a Lyapunov function and its associated ODE \cite{kolter2019learning}.
+In the case of dissipative systems, some works have focused on the joint learning of a Lyapunov function and its associated ODE \citep{kolter2019learning}, or on separating the dissipitive and conservative parts~\citep{eidnes2023pseudo,Eidnes.Lye.2024.PseudoHamiltonianNeuralNetworks}.
 A large part of the literature, however, has focused on conservative ODEs, particularly those arising from Lagrangian or Hamiltonian formalisms.
 For such systems, it is well known that preserving the underlying geometric structures, especially symplectic structures, is crucial to ensure long-term stability.
-In the context of machine learning, the seminal work on Hamiltonian Neural Networks (HNN) \cite{Greydanus.Dzamba.ea.2019.HamiltonianNeuralNetworks} proposed to learn the vector field as the gradient of a Hamiltonian function, described with a neural network.
+In the context of machine learning, the seminal work on Hamiltonian Neural Networks (HNN) \citep{Greydanus.Dzamba.ea.2019.HamiltonianNeuralNetworks} proposed to learn the vector field as the gradient of a Hamiltonian function, described with a neural network.
 It demonstrated that preserving the Hamiltonian structure—i.e., directly learning the Hamiltonian function—significantly improves the long-term stability of the learned dynamics.
-Since then, a range of approaches have been proposed to learn dynamics that respect Lagrangian or Hamiltonian structures \cite{Cranmer.Greydanus.ea.2020.LagrangianNeuralNetworks, David.Mehats.2021.SymplecticLearningHamiltonian, Lishkova.Scherer.ea.2022.DiscreteLagrangianNeural}, or to directly learn symplectic discrete-time flows \cite{Jin.Zhang.ea.2020.SympNetsIntrinsicStructurepreserving, Eidnes.Lye.2024.PseudoHamiltonianNeuralNetworks, Lu.Lin.ea.2022.ModLaNetsLearningGeneralisable}.
-Most of these contributions focus on canonical Hamiltonian systems, where the dynamics are expressed in $\mathbb{R}^{2d}$ with the standard symplectic form.
-However, many physical systems (e.g., fluid mechanics, plasma physics, or constrained mechanical systems) do not follow this canonical form.
-This leads to non-canonical systems, where the underlying geometry is more complex and often described by generalized Poisson structures.
-Such dynamics are then described by both a Hamiltonian function and a skew-symmetric space-dependent matrix, defining the underlying Poisson structure: this matrix is invertible for non-canonical Hamiltonian system and non-invertible for general Poisson system.
-A few recent works have begun to extend previous methods to these non-canonical cases \cite{Chen.Matsubara.ea.2021.NeuralSymplecticForm} and to Poisson systems \cite{Jin.Zhang.ea.2020.LearningPoissonSystems, tapley2024symplectic, Burby.Tang.ea.2021.FastNeuralPoincare}.
-The present work falls within this direction.
-It focuses specifically on non-canonical Hamiltonian systems, building on the contributions of \cite{Chen.Matsubara.ea.2021.NeuralSymplecticForm}.
-We first introduce the additional challenges raised by the non-canonical setting—especially the fact that the geometric structure depends on the system state—before proposing two novel approaches to learn dynamics that preserve such structures.